- Published: Thursday, 28 July 2016 16:05

 - Written by Web Editor

 Degree apprenticeships are a hot topic among both employers and universities.
-With the Apprenticeship Levy having come into force in April 2017, and the number of available standards increasing all the time, interest continues to rise.
-We have curated some key content on degree apprenticeships below.
+With the clock ticking down on the first Apprenticeship Levy funds and the policy landscape ripe with amendments, reviews and restrictions, interest continues to rise.

 What are Degree Apprenticeships?